Milo-MILords/tg-textgame-bot/README.md

     * Set your `ADMIN_ID` values (a list of Telegram user IDs with bot control permissions).
     * Set the `CHANNEL_ID` for statements and `CHANNEL_ID1` for attack/march broadcasts.

+4.  **Run the bot:**
+    To start the bot, run the following command in your terminal:
+    ```bash
+    python halfbot.en.py
+    ```
+    The bot will now be running and listening for commands.
+Note that if you close the terminal, the bot will stop.
+For continuous operation, you should run the script in a persistent environment like `screen` or deploy it on a server.

 ### 🧪 Usage

 #### 🔧 Admin Commands